WDR/WDR/jython21.md

 ---
 layout: page
-title: Jython 2.1 and wsadmin
+title: Jython 2.1, wsadmin and WDR
 ---

 # Jython 2.1 is obsolete

 Jython version being used by wsadmin is really old.
-It is ancient in terms of Internet.
+It is acutally ancient in terms of Internet.
 Version 2.1 was released on 25th of Sep 2002 [according to SourceForge](http://sourceforge.net/projects/jython/files/jython/).

-Jython 2.1 is really lacking in many areas and it bites badly those who try to implement some more complex solutions based on wsadmin.
+Jython 2.1 is lacking in many areas and it bites badly those who try to implement some more complex solutions based on wsadmin.
 There has been a lot of improvements in Jython since 2.1.

 # Does IBM have an idea how to update Jython in WAS?

 It seems that IBM attempted to update Jython in 2008, but they failed for some reason.
-The issue tracker of Jython project has some traces of that attempt:
+The issue tracker of Jython project has some traces of that attempt and the reasons (be it valid or not) why it was not done:

 * [Issue 1163](http://bugs.jython.org/issue1163) Jython 2.1 converts string to unicode

 * [Issue 1792](http://bugs.jython.org/issue1792) Jython returns unicode string when using Jython 2.5.2 in WebSphere Application Server

-I really can not understand why they have not added another value for `-lang` option.
-That option accepts `jython` and `jacl` currently.
-Why it could not accept `jython25` or simply `jython-latest`?

-# Ancient version of Jython in WAS impacts WDR and you

-One of fundamental requirements of WDR was to be 100% compatible with default wsadmin in order to allow seamless migration from "legacy" wsadmin scripts to WDR.
-That means that WDR must work with Jython 2.1.

-If you ever wonder why WDR does not use YAML, JSON or at least XML, why the old class notation is being used, why a legacy version of "logging" is bundled with WDR, etc - you get the answer.
-It is not our fault.
-Complain to "market leader" being 11 years behind with Jython (so far).
+IMHO it could have been done by allowing new values for wsadmin's `-lang` option, like 'jython25' or 'jython-latest', but for some reason it hasn't been done like this either.

+WDR's design goal was to be work smoothly on unmodified installation of WebSphere, which made WDR's development a bit harder.
+The biggest challenge was lack of parsers for any human-readable serialization languages (YAML, TOML, JSON, etc.) and a need to invent our own document format.

-# Does anyone support Jython 2.1?
+# WDR's support statement for Jython

-You may get frustrated working with Jython 2.1 also when trying to install a standalone version of Jython 2.1.
-In order to save you some time, please be adviced: it is not installable on a modern OS:

-* Jython 2.1 installer crashes when running on a decent JVM (may also crash a less decent JVM).

-* Jython 2.1 can only be installed using JDK 1.3.
-That JDK also will not install on a decent OS.

-Instead of wasting time trying to install it, rather copy it from existing WAS installation.
-You may wonder how IBM "supports" that old Jython release...

-IBM support seems to be also impacted occasionally.
-Then they seek help from Open Source Community without getting it, obviously:

-* [Issue 1360](http://bugs.jython.org/issue1360) The write permission is required on jython.jar ?

-# Is there a solution?

-No. There are only _workarounds_ to the problem. _THE SOLUTION_ is in hands of IBM.

-It would be really nice if IBM could catch up a bit.
-The question is: how to convince them to update Jython?

-The official support channel probably will not work.
-If you open a PMR and complain on pre-historical Jython, your PMR may get closed with "works as designed" explanation (Jython 2.1 is explicitly listed in WAS documentation).
-The other option is to open a "feature request" and hope for change in one of subsequent releases.
-Chances are bad that such request can gain enough attention at IBM.
-The only way to push it forward is probably to name and shame, hoping that one day IBM is going to be ashamed enough, update Jython and obsolete this page...

-In the interim you have two choices, each of them has some drawbacks:

-* Stay with Jython 2.1 if compatibility with default istallation is important.
-You will have to live with all the shortcomings of Jython 2.1 though.

-* Upgrade your Jython, preferably by adding it to [thin client installation](install_thin_client.html) and benefit from all the improvements made.
-Compatibility of your scripts will be impacted though.
+WDR officially supports Jython 2.1.
+Scripts you write are 100% compatible with unmodified installation of the product.

+WDR is known to work without issues with Jython 2.5.
+Jython 2.7 also works, but only in non-interactive sessions; interactive sesssion with wsadmin and Jython 2.7 does not start due to API incompatibilities.

+Future versions of WDR *must* work 100% with Jython 2.1 and any other versions of Jython shipped with WebSphere.
+WDR *should* work with newer versions of Jython, as long as wsadmin is able to start the interpreter correctly.

 # Archived pages

-Over time, some pages mentioned here may become unavailable.
+Over time, some pages references from here may become unavailable.
 Should it be the case, you may check the following links:

 * Jython releases